 Clinical trials specified that HDL cholesterol has been regarded as a risk marker instead of risk factor [23].
 Cross sectional study conducted by ICMR-INDIAB indicated that decreased HDL cholesterol concentration was found to be the most pervasive form of dyslipidemia among more than 2/3 of study population.
 A clinical trial was conducted where decreased HDL concentration (<0.9mmol/l) was found among 29.7% of rural population [15].
 Research study executed to determine the highest prevalent form across all over states and the result showed that decreased HDL levels have been found to be the most predominant form with lesser state level differences as compared to other forms of dyslipidemia [16].

-Objective of the study-
+1.5 Objective of the study

 Keeping all this in view, the present study was executed to determine the prevalence of degraded lipid parameters all over region and in urban vs rural area.
 This prevalence in urban and rural area was performed to discover the relationship between dyslipidemia prevalence and urban and rural area which was also scientifically deliberated.